-Caries rates have changed dramatically since the 1970s, with fewer of our present patients falling into high caries risk groups.
-While the caries attack has decreased in numbers, intensity and speed on smooth surfaces, it also has decreased on occlusal surfaces.
-The concurrent reduction in fissure caries risk can be seen in analyses of NHANES III data from the early 1990s.7 It is clear that there has been a dramatic change in occlusal surface caries over the US population of young patients, with pits and fissures accounting for 88% of caries in children while making up only 13% of total tooth surfaces.
-Therefore, the economic and health benefit for sealant treatment has undergone a redefinition based on the newer caries risk figures.
-16 A more contemporary perspective is that sealants should be directed to those teeth judged at risk for caries, not directed to all teeth with pits or fissures.
+III data from the early 1990s.9 It is clear that there has been a dramatic change in occlusal surface caries over the US population of young patients, with pits and fissures accounting for 88% of caries in children while making up only 13% of total tooth surfaces.
+Therefore, the economic and health benefit for sealant treatment has undergone a redefinition based on the newer caries risk figures.18 A more contemporary perspective is that sealants should be directed to those teeth judged at risk for caries, not directed to all teeth with pits or fissures.

-Questions concerning sealant use deserve reexamination in a forum such as this:
+Questions concerning sealant use deserve reexamination:

 - 1. Do contemporary changes in caries rates affect sealant use? - 2.
-Should sealants be placed only on caries-free pits and fissures or can we seal over enamel caries? - 3.
-Should sealants be placed on all non-carious pits and fissures? - 4.
+Should sealants be placed only on caries-free pitsand fissures or can we seal over enamel caries? - 3.
+Should sealants be placed on all noncarious pits and fissures? - 4.
 Should sealant application be limited to the first years after eruption/emergence? - 5.
-Can sealants be placed effectively on buccal and lingual pits and fissures?

-- 6. Are sealants effective on primary teeth? - 7.
+Can sealants be placed effectively on buccal and lingual pits and fissures? - 6.
+Are sealants effective on primary teeth? - 7.
 Can sealants be placed effectively immediately after a fluoride treatment? - 8.
 What advances in dental materials have improved sealant effectiveness?

 The purpose of this paper is to review previous largegroup agreements on sealant use in light of the most contemporary literature.
 In the process, a goal is to uncover persistent beliefs and myths about sealants that need changing based on the newest research.
-The work of the consensus conference will be to consider the newest information, to weigh the evidence and to form recommendations that guide our clinical decisions until further knowledge is gained.